LoganFate/Market-Monitor/README.md

 #### Watchlist Stocks/Pin articles (2):
 - **Create**: Users can add stocks to their watchlist and pin articles to tabbed sections in their profile page.
 - **Read**: Users can navigate to a watchlist/pinned stocks and articles sections to view the corresponding stocks and articles.
+- **Update**: Users can place their watchlisted stocks/pinned articles into different categories to organize them in a section in their user profile page.
 - **Delete**: Users can remove stocks/articles from the corresponding sections from their profile.
 (Add categories to move each stock/article into on these components for possible UPDATE functionality)

 #### Planner/Notes sections (2):